Croatia: Adriatic Delights

-In towns like Otocac bullet holes still mar facades.
+In towns like Otočac bullet holes still mar facades.
 These scars reflect the brutal house-to-house fighting that characterized the war.
-Seeing bomb-damaged homes rebuilt, makes you ponder loss, resilience and hope.
+Seeing bomb-damaged homes rebuilt makes you ponder loss, resilience, and hope.
 The Croats' Catholic church, once shelled and now repaired, has a poignant memorial in its garden: Christ crucified on a cross of artillery shells.

-Taking a little extra time to wander through the town gives an insight into people moving on with their lives.
+Taking a little extra time to wander through town gives an insight into people moving on with their lives.

-Our next stop: the capital city...
-Zagreb.
+Our next stop: the capital city, Zagreb.
 You can't get a complete picture of modern Croatia without a visit here.
 This lively and livable city is home to one out of every six Croatians.

 Seeing the city buzz with activity, you feel the energy of urban Croatia.
 Night or day, the streets are a parade of stylish locals — confident and looking good.
 The people-friendly business zone comes with the energy and bustle you'd expect to find in any prosperous European capital.
-Whether you're enjoying an outdoor café, window-shopping, or just lounging in one of the city's many inviting parks, Zagreb makes you wonder "where are all the tourists?
+Whether you're enjoying an outdoor café, window-shopping, or just lounging in one of the city's many inviting parks, Zagreb makes you wonder, Where are all the tourists?

 Zagreb's historic upper town blankets a hill.
 Its main square is home to Croatia's government.
 The national parliament building flies both the Croatian and European flags.
-Dominating the square is the Church of St. Mark — with a colorfully tiled roof depicting both the coat of arms of Croatia and the city seal of Zagreb.
+Dominating the square is the Church of St. Mark — with the colorfully tiled roof depicting both the coat of arms of Croatia and the city seal of Zagreb.

 Nearby is the Croatian Museum of Naive Art.
-This charming collection features lyrical landscapes and village scenes painted in the mid-20th-century by self-taught peasant artists.
+This charming collection features lyrical landscapes and village scenes painted in the mid-20th century by self-taught peasant artists.
 While some are on canvas, most are painted on glass — a cheap and readily available material that was easier to work on.

-Generalic, shown here in a self-portrait, was the father of the Croatian naive art movement.
+Generalić, shown here in a self-portrait, was the father of the Croatian Naive Art movement.
 In 1953, he took his art to a show in Paris as a relative unknown.
 He was a huge hit, sold everything, and came home rich and famous.

 In places such as rural Croatia, medieval lifestyles survived well into the 20th century.
 You see a lot of winter scenes because these artists were farmers first...busy tending their fields through the growing season.
-They painted their village world...isolated from the modern world.
+They painted their village world, isolated from the modern world.
 In a complex age, many urbanites found this art refreshing for its brute simplicity.

 Tucked inside Zagreb's only surviving town gate is an evocative chapel.
 The focal point is a painting of Mary that miraculously survived a fire in 1731.
 People, young and old, passing through, stop here briefly to worship.
 Pausing reverently, the faithful bring their concerns to Mary.
 The many candles represent Zagrebian prayers.
 Smoke-stained plaques on the wall give thanks — hvala — for prayers answered.

-Just down the road, is a thriving pedestrian zone — Zagreb's main café street and urban promenade.
-Comfy seating encourages people to slow down and enjoy each others' company.
-Sitting here, it's clear...Zagrebians love their city.
+Just down the road is a thriving pedestrian zone — Zagreb's main café street and urban promenade.
+Comfy seating encourages people to slow down and enjoy each other's company.
+Sitting here, it's clear: Zagrebians love their city.

-Thanks to new freeways, the Istrian Peninsula, in Croatia's northwest corner, is just a couple hours drive from the capital.
+Thanks to new freeways, the Istrian Peninsula, in Croatia's northwest corner, is just a couple hours' drive from the capital.

 In the Istrian interior you'll find a thickly forested landscape of rolling hills and family farms.
 Istria is dotted with picturesque hill towns, striped with vineyards, and busy with hard-working farmers.

 Dramatically situated high above the vineyards, Motovun is Istria's most popular hill town.
-Its modest main square is the only flat space in town — ideal for budding soccer stars.
+Its modest main square is the only flat place in town — ideal for budding soccer stars.
 The church's crenellated tower is a reminder that these towns were built on hilltops not for the view but for protection.
-But today, strolling the ramparts, it's clear: the panorama is a big part of the town's appeal.
+But today, strolling the ramparts, it's clear: The panorama is a big part of the town's appeal.
 As the day ends, the square is made to order for al fresco dining.

 A short drive to the coast takes us to Rovinj — my favorite stop between Dubrovnik and Venice.
 The town rises dramatically from the Adriatic — as if being pulled up to heaven by its grand bell tower.